 My love of dogs started at an early age.
 I did everything I could to be around dogs in my neighborhood, as my mom was heavily allergic to dogs and they were not allowed in our house.
 That passion has carried through all the way into adult life.
 I am a graduate of the Karen Pryor Academy, and a Certified Professional Dog Trainer - Knowledge Assessed.
 I am dedicated to making dog training easy and accessible to clients by pursuing continuing education through webinars, seminars, and conferences, as well as reading everything I can get my hands on.

 I have been working with dogs since 2008 in a variety of different settings.
 I have been a receptionist at a vet clinic, a kennel technician at a boarding facility, as well as a shelter, and as a head trainer.
-I currently share my home with a cattle dog/border collie mix, a pointer/whippet mix, and a border collie.
+I currently share my home with a pointer/whippet mix, a border collie, and a chihuahua.
 I very much enjoy working with energetic working breed dogs.

 I like to put a focus on teaching dogs to make the right choices without being told what to do, and on mentally stimulating dogs.
 I really enjoy taking dogs out and about.
 Hiking and camping with my dogs is one of my true joys in life, and I really enjoy helping people enjoy off leash lives with their dogs.
 I also love to take dogs out on the town and enjoy working on general store skills so that we can enjoy shopping trips with our pups!